Cyclone1070/docsreader/src/tailwind/markdown/blog/tailwindcss-v4-1.md

 While you could always add styles to the children of a `<details>` element, it's been impossible to style the content container itself.

 The new `details-content` variant targets the content container which is useful for positioning the content container relative to the `<summary>` element:

-Why do they call it Ovaltine?

-The mug is round.
-The jar is round.
-They should call it Roundtine.

 ```
 <details class="rounded-lg border border-transparent p-6 details-content:mt-3 details-content:-ml-0.5" open>  <summary class="text-sm leading-6 font-semibold text-gray-900 select-none dark:text-white">    Why do they call it Ovaltine?  </summary>  <div class="border-gray-200 bg-gray-50 py-3 pl-3 dark:border-white/10 dark:bg-gray-800/50 ...">    <p>The mug is round.
 The jar is round.
 They should call it Roundtine.</p>  </div></details>